impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 At first this was only mildly surprising, but it kinda started to gnaw at me.
 This is actually kind of a big difference between programming in my terminal and in literally every other language I've ever worked with.
 I could just let this go, but I decide to spike on figuring out what the deal is here.

-And I'm glad I did, because [this StackOverflow answer](https://web.archive.org/web/20220818031527/https://stackoverflow.com/questions/50427449/behavior-of-arrays-in-bash-scripting-and-zsh-shell-start-index-0-or-1) made me do a double-take:
+And I'm glad I did, because [this StackOverflow answer](https://web.archive.org/web/20220818031527/https://stackoverflow.com/questions/50427449/behavior-of-arrays-in-bash-scripting-and-zsh-shell-start-index-0-or-1){:target="_blank" rel="noopener"} made me do a double-take:

 <p style="text-align: center">
   <img src="/assets/images/so-answer-50427449.png" width="70%" style="border: 1px solid black; padding: 0.5em" alt="StackOverflow answer on array access in different shells">